Inferring Tie Strength in Temporal Networks: Strong Triadic Closure in Temporal Networks

 In the previous section, we saw that the size of the wedge graph could render the direct approximation approach infeasible for large temporal networks.
-We use a sliding time window of size $\Delta\in\mathbb{N}$ to compute the changing STC for each time window to overcome this obstacle.
-The advantage is two-fold: (1) By considering limited time windows, the size of the wedge graphs for which we have to compute the MWVC is reduced because usually not all participants in a network have contact in the same time window.
+To overcome this obstacle, we use a sliding time window of size $\Delta\in\mathbb{N}$ to compute the changing STC or STC+ for each time window.
+The advantage is two-fold: (1) By considering limited time windows, the size of the wedge graphs for which we have to compute the MWVC is reduced because, usually, not all participants in a network have contact in the same time window.
 (2) If we consider temporal networks spanning a long (possibly infinite) time range, the relationships, and thus, tie strengths, between participants change over time.
-Using the sliding time window approach, we are able to capture such changes.
+Using the sliding time window approach, we can capture such changes.

-The following discussion assumes the weighting function $\phi$ to be linear in the contact frequency, and we omit the subscript.
+In the following discussion, we first explain our streaming algorithm for the STC problem, and later in \Cref{sec:stcplusstreaming}, we describe the necessary adaptions for the STC+ variant.
+Moreover, we assume the weighting function $\phi$ to be linear in the contact frequency, and we omit the subscript.
 But, our results are general and can be applied to other weighting functions.
 Let $\tau$ be a time interval and let $A(\tg(\tau))$ be the aggregated graph of $\tg(\tau)$, i.e., the temporal network that only contains edges starting and arriving during the interval $\tau$.
 For a time window size of $\Delta\in\mathbb{N}$, we define the sliding time window $\tau_t$ at timestamp $t$ with $t \in [1, T(\tg) - \Delta+1]$ as $\tau_t = [t, t + \Delta-1]$.

 \Cref{fig:streaming} shows an example of our streaming approach for $\Delta=3$.
 The first seven timestamps of temporal network $\tg$ are shown as static slices.
 The time window $\tau_2$ of size three starts at $t=2$.
 First, the static graph $A(\tg(\tau_2))$ is aggregated, and the wedge graph $W(A(\tg(\tau_2)))$ is constructed.
 The wedge graph is used to compute the weighted STC.
 After this, the time window is moved one time stamp further, i.e., it starts at $t=3$ and ends at $t=5$, and the aggregation and STC computation are repeated (not shown in \Cref{fig:streaming}).
 In the following, we describe how the aggregated and wedge graphs are updated when the time window is moved forward, how the MWVC is updated for the changes of the wedge graph, and how the final streaming algorithm proceeds.